Crassula 'Kimnachi', Crassula 'Myron Kimnach'

 Crassula Buddha's Temple produces small offsets around its base.
 Simply pull these offsets and plant them in well-draining soil.

-Remember to give water when the soil is completely dry.
-I have mentioned that at the last in watering succulents guide.
+Use the soak and dry method, i.e. give water when the soil is fully dry.
+Then wait a few days before repeating the process.
+I have mentioned that at the last in the watering succulent guide.

 Propagate by Leaf cuttings

 When cutting a leaf for propagation, try to gently cut as a whole.
 I.e. no part of the leaf should be left on the stem.
 This will increase your chances of successful propagation.

 After collecting leaves, callous over for a day or two.
 Then place the leaves on well-draining soil, and start misting them when they are dry.

 During succulents propagation, they need to be misted more often, i.e. about twice a day at normal room temperature.